industrial-optimization-group/DESDEO/docs/howtoguides/installing.md

     not activate it.__ Copy-paste the command printed by poetry and execute it to activate the virtual environment.

-=== "uv"

-    This assumes you already have [`uv`](https://github.com/astral-sh/uv) available on your system.

-    `uv` is handy, as it can be used to manage Python versions as well.
-To install Python 3.12 and create a virtual environment, run

-    ```bash
-    uv venv --python 3.12
-    ```

-    This will download the latest version fo Python 3.12 (if not already available) and then create a virtual environment in the current directory under a new folder `.venv`.

-    If using the default virtual environment name `.venv`, `uv` will automatically use the virtual environment in subsequent invocations.
-Otherwise, the environment needs to be activated locally.

 !!!
 Note

     Remember to reactivate your virtual environment if you exit it, and then return to it.